-- (a) The number of meals and snacks, and or/breakfast provided to children must be as follows: - (1) a snack for a child in attendance for more than two hours, but fewer than five hours; - (2) one meal and two snacks or two meals and one snack for a child in attendance five to ten hours unless four or more of these hours are spent in sleep; - (3)a minimum of two meals and two snacks for a child in attendance more than ten hours unless four or more of these hours are spent in sleep; and - (4) a minimum of breakfast, two meals and two snacks for a child in attendance more than 14 hours or overnight. - Subd.
+- (a) The number of meals and snacks, and or/breakfast provided to children must be as follows: - (1) aone snack for a child in attendance for more than two hours, but fewer than five hours; - (2) one meal and two snacks or two meals and one snack for a child in attendance five to ten hours unless four or more of these hours are spent in sleep; - (3) a minimum of two meals and two snacks for a child in attendance more than ten hours unless four or more of these hours are spent in sleep; and - (4) a minimum of breakfast, two meals and two snacks for a child in attendance more than 14 hours or overnight. - Subd.
 7. Prescribed diet requirements.
 Prescribed diets must include a diet order with written instructions from the child's parent/guardian and the child's health consultant.
-The license holder must meet the following requirements: - (a) Provide for a child's dietary needs prescribed by the child's source of medical care or require the parent to provide the prescribed diet items that are not part of the center's menu plan; - (b) keep the diet order and its duration specified in the child's record; - (c) ensure all staff designated to provide care to the child are trained on the diet order; and - (d) obtain from the parent/guardian written instructions by the child's health consultant for administering a medical food supplement to any child or if an entire food group is eliminated.
+The license holder must meet the following requirements: If a child is unable to follow the USDA CACFP meal pattern requirements due to a diet-related medical condition, a prescribed diet accommodation is required. - (a) Provide for a child's dietary needs prescribed by the child's source of medical care(a) The license holder must obtain documentation from the child's source of medical care about the child's special dietary needs and keep that information current.
+The license holder must use this information to accommodate the child's dietary needs. - (b) When a license holder admits a child who requires a prescribed diet, the license holder must ensure that an Individual Child Care Program Plan (ICCPP) is developed and maintained in the child's record, in accordance with section 245K.14, subdivision 3. - (c) The license holder must provide for a child's prescribed dietary needs or require the parent to provide the prescribed diet items that are not part of the center's menu plan;. - Subd. (b) keep the diet order and its duration specified in the child's record; - (c) ensure all staff designated to provide care to the child8.
+Cultural or religious diet accommodations.